joshstevens19/simple-uniswap-sdk/README.md

   // liquidity providers as a protocol of
   // incentive
   liquidityProviderFee: string;
+  // A unix datestamp in when this trade expires
+  // if it does expiry while looking at it as long
+  // as you are hooked onto `quoteChanged$` that will
+  // emit you a new valid quote
+  tradeExpires: number;
   // the route path mapped with full token info
   routePathTokenMap: Token[];
   // the route text so you can display it on the dApp easily